collective-soundworks/soundworks/README.md

 ###### Methods

 - `constructor()`
   The `constructor` method instantiates the `ClientSeatmap` module on the client side.
-It doesn't take any argument.
 - `displaySeatmap(div:Element)`
   The `displaySeatmap` method displays a graphical representation of the seatmap in the `div` DOM element provided as an argument.
 - `addClassToTile(seatmapDisplay:Element, index: Number, className:String = 'player')`